Futuramistic/VarLabs/README.md

 # VarLabs

+As GithHub cannot store large files, here you can find the ZIP of:
+* exercises 1-6:
+* exercise 7

 A set of weekly exercises and assignments to familiarize with the Unreal Engine for CS3247 class at NUS
 Content:
 1. Introduction to Unreal